E-ISSN 1658-7820

 Turabian Style

-Hadlaq, Abdul-Aziz Al, Heetaf Al Oqaily, Ghadda Al Sallum, Aram Al Masaud, Ali E. Mansour, and Osama Al Wutayd.
+Hadlaq, Abdul-aziz Al, Heetaf Al Oqaily, Ghadda Al Sallum, Aram Al Masaud, Ali E. Mansour, and Osama Al Wutayd.
 2021.
 Refractive errors prevalence among medical students at Qassim University, Saudi Arabia.
 International Journal of Medicine in Developing Countries, 5 (6), 1276-1281. doi:10.24911/IJMDC.51-1619557904

 Chicago Style

-Hadlaq, Abdul-Aziz Al, Heetaf Al Oqaily, Ghadda Al Sallum, Aram Al Masaud, Ali E. Mansour, and Osama Al Wutayd.
+Hadlaq, Abdul-aziz Al, Heetaf Al Oqaily, Ghadda Al Sallum, Aram Al Masaud, Ali E. Mansour, and Osama Al Wutayd.
 "Refractive errors prevalence among medical students at Qassim University, Saudi Arabia."
 International Journal of Medicine in Developing Countries 5 (2021), 1276-1281. doi:10.24911/IJMDC.51-1619557904

 MLA (The Modern Language Association) Style

-Hadlaq, Abdul-Aziz Al, Heetaf Al Oqaily, Ghadda Al Sallum, Aram Al Masaud, Ali E. Mansour, and Osama Al Wutayd.
+Hadlaq, Abdul-aziz Al, Heetaf Al Oqaily, Ghadda Al Sallum, Aram Al Masaud, Ali E. Mansour, and Osama Al Wutayd.
 "Refractive errors prevalence among medical students at Qassim University, Saudi Arabia."
 International Journal of Medicine in Developing Countries 5.6 (2021), 1276-1281.
 Print. doi:10.24911/IJMDC.51-1619557904

 APA (American Psychological Association) Style